-Active/Active (A/A) Allows several paths to be used concurrently for I/O. Such arrays allow DMP to provide greater I/O throughput by balancing the I/O load uniformly across the multiple paths to the LUNs.
-In the event that one path fails, DMP automatically routes I/O over the other available paths.
-Asymmetric Active/Active (A/A-A) A/A-A or Asymmetric Active/Active arrays can be accessed through secondary storage paths with little performance degradation.
+Active/Active (A/A) Allows several paths to be used concurrently for be accessed through secondary storage paths with little performance degradation.
 Usually an A/A-A array behaves like an A/P array rather than an A/A array.
 However, during failover, an A/A-A array behaves like an A/A array.
-An ALUA array behaves like an A/A-A array